 We do make an exception, which we feel is reasonable, where you have asked us to carry out treatment that we have advised isn’t optimal.
 For example, if we advised you to have a crown to strengthen a tooth but you elected to have a large composite filling instead.
 If the filling later fails, then honouring this guarantee is at our discretion.

-The guarantee period for restorative treatments like fillings, crowns, bridges, etc. is 2 years.
+The guarantee period for restorative treatments like fillings, crowns, bridges, etc. is a year.

 encouraging feedback and complaints